Cohort Coaching: Intergenerational LeadershipTransforming the Church for all generations

 At the end of this phase, you will develop a list of goals and outcomes and have the tools you need to begin the conversation about moving your ministry toward an intergenerational culture with key stakeholders.

-After our first 6 months, we’ll begin to turn our attention toward taking the first major action steps in developing an intergenerational approach to ministry.
-From gathering and onboarding your team, to looking at key principles in adapting worship and programs to embody intergenerational culture, this session will focus on the contextual goals and desired outcomes you identified in Session 1, and you will begin trying on some key intergenerational practices in your ministry setting to help you move toward those goals.
+Those who decide to continue enter Phase 2, a second 6-month process.
+In Phase 2 we’ll turn our attention toward taking the first major action steps in developing an intergenerational approach to ministry.
+From gathering and onboarding your team, to looking at key principles in adapting worship and programs to embody intergenerational culture, these sessions will focus on the contextual goals and desired outcomes you identified in Phase 1, and you will begin trying on some key intergenerational practices in your ministry setting to help you move toward those goals.

 Month 7: Developing your Team